-When manufacturing engineers are tasked with automating a process that is currently done manually, their main question for an automation supplier is, “Have you ever automated this specific process before?”
-In complex applications, the answer is typically, “no.” Even simple applications can be more complex than at first glance.
+When manufacturing engineers are tasked with automating a process that is currently done manually, their main question for an automation supplier is "Have you ever automated this specific process before?"
+In complex applications, the answer is typically "no." Learn more.

 on Thu, 06/20/2019